 Mikkeller is doing regular small batch can releases and have already announced that they expect to do a number of hazy releases throughout the year.
 Hazy releases in 2017 have been impressive so far and Mikkeller is the first to add a regular hazy beer for distribution.
 Pay close attention to their description of each beer as they sometimes add things like lactose or honey to the IPAs.
 Mikkeller recommends drinking the beers within the first two weeks after purchase.

-4) Council Brewing
+4) Fall Brewing Company

 5) Novo Brazil Brewing